mhrons/mhrons.github.io/docs/pv_smooth.md

 $$P_{ESS}=max|p(\tau)-s(\tau+\Delta t)|\tag{6}\label{eq:6}$$

-Its typical value is about 80% of the installed PV power.
+In practise, its maximum value does not exceed 80% of the installed PV power.

 Let us expect that the PV power p(t) is proportional to the global solar irradiance GI [W/m^2^].
 In our experiment, the solar irradiance is intercepted by a planar panel 20 cm x 16 cm on the earth’s surface at latitude=48.2°N, longitude=17.1°E, with the plane of incidence elevated by 47°, south-oriented.
 To be exact, we should mention that p(t) is usually smoother than GI(t), as the (usually greater) surface area of the corresponding PV plane acts like a moving-average filter of GI(t).
 Unfortunately, the size and speed of clouds prevent a true smoothing effect from being achieved.
 By assuming the proportionality between GI(t) and p(t) we analyze the worst case of PV intermittency.
 Let us now substitute the signals p(τ), s(τ+Δt) in \eqref{eq:1}, \eqref{eq:5}, \eqref{eq:6} by the measured signal GI(τ) and by its “predicted-and-smoothed” counterpart GI~s~(τ+Δt).
 After substituting, the intergal \eqref{eq:1} computes the time course of specific accumulated energy GX(t) [Wh/m^2^] by the filter, whereas SOC(t) is proportional to GX(t).
 The integral \eqref{eq:5} computes the specific accumulated throughput [Wh/m^2^] per cycle T.